Italy's Renzi brushes off talk of EU mocking over budget

 "This submissive, supine attitude, saying that you are coming cap in hand to Brussels is something I will never have," he said, adding that governments had to restore recession-weary citizens' confidence in European institutions.

-However, the reaction in Italy reflected questions over how well Renzi's fast-talking style and his promises to end the austerity policies that have dominated the EU's response to the euro zone debt crisis will go down in Brussels.
+However the reaction in Italy reflected questions over how well Renzi's fast-talking style and his promises to end the austerity policies which have dominated the EU's response to the euro zone debt crisis will go down in Brussels.

-The controversy overshadowed reassuring messages from the summit about Renzi's economic reform agenda, which includes promises of sweeping tax cuts and spending programs to boost growth but has raised doubts over how they will be funded.

 Van Rompuy's spokesman Dirk De Backer dismissed the controversy and the coverage by Italy's press.